uantoniaa/SpaceInvaders/README.md

 - `EEPROM.h` for reading and writing to Arduino's EEPROM.

 ## Game Features
-- Multiple levels with increasing difficulty.
+- Multiple levels with increasing difficulty (it doesn't work right now)
 - High score tracking and saving.
 - Customizable player settings.
 - Sound effects for an immersive experience.